 - Time in Israel & The West Bank

 The program fee is $1,700 and covers in-country housing and transportation, some meals, cultural activities and other costs related to operating the program.
 The program fee will be charged to your AU Student Account in addition to your tuition at the time of registration by the SIS Office of Experiential Learning.

-All students are responsible for 3 credits AU tuition, international airfare, immunizations, etc.
+All students are responsible for 3 credits AU tuition, international airfare, most meals, in-country transport outside of the program, visa fees, immunizations, etc.

-In the process, students will become familiar with the wider transboundary cooperation efforts of AIES, PWEG, and other organizations in the region.
+In the process, students will become familiar with the wider transboundary cooperation efforts of Arava Institute for Environmental Studies (AIES), Palestinian Wastewater Engineers Group (PWEG), and other organizations in the region.
 They will study the theory and practice of environmental peacebuilding, learn about the challenges and opportunities of conducting research in a conflict setting, and develop skill in rapid-appraisal techniques, interview methods, and related skills.
 During the filed portion of the practicum, they will meet practitioners working for these NGOs as well as the beneficiary-participant parties of the project.
 They will also meet Israeli and Palestinian officials whose governance practices have bearing on water, cooperation and peace in the region.

-Team members will undertake desk-study and research design work in Washington early in the summer of 2018; travel to the region for two weeks to collect data in the field through participant-observation, interviews, focus groups, and archival work at the project sites; and produce a report that will be submitted to the partners to help them assess, improve, and further develop their activities.
+Team members will conduct research design work in Washington, DC in May/June 2019 and travel to the region for two weeks (June 29-July 12, 2019) to collect data in the field through participant-observation, interviews, focus groups, and archival work at the project sites; and produce a report that will be submitted to the partners to help them assess, improve, and further develop their activities.

 This practicum is open to all SIS graduate students meeting the practicum requirements and may be of particular interest to students studying Global Environmental Policy, Natural Resources and Sustainable Development, International Peace and Conflict Resolution, International Development and Comparative and Regional Studies.